wuboy0307/go-gpdb/README.md

 cd piv-go-gpdb/Vagrant
 ```

++ Navigate to [PivNet Edit Profile](https://network.pivotal.io/users/dashboard/edit-profile) and copy the API TOKEN

 + Open the Vagrant file and update your API KEY

 ```
 api_key = "APIKEY"
 ```

 and IP that is subnet of your virtualbox.
-For eg.s replace "192.168.11.10" with IP that matches your IP subnet.
+For eg.s replace "192.168.11.10" with IP that matches your IP subnet for your virtual box.

 ```
 node.vm.network "private_network", ip: "192.168.11.10", name: "vboxnet1"